clearlinux/clear-linux-documentation/source/tutorials/fmv.rst

 You have successfully installed an FMV development environment on |CL|.
-Furthermore, you used cutting edge compiler technology to improve the performance of your application based on Intel® architecture technology and profiling of the specific execution of your application.
+Furthermore, you used cutting edge compiler technology to improve the performance of your application based on Intel® architecture and profiling of the specific execution of your application.

+*Intel and the Intel logo are trademarks of Intel Corporation or its subsidiaries.*

 .. _GCC:  https://gcc.gnu.org
 .. _make-fmv-patch: https://github.com/clearlinux/make-fmv-patch